Image optimization

 First, the algorithm checks the Accept header with MIME types to figure out what image format a client browser supports.

-• PNG is used when the source image has an alpha channel with non-opaque pixels.
+• PNG is used when the source image contains an alpha channel with non-opaque pixels or when the image has limited color diversity, resembling artwork.

 PNG image with transparency